 His maiden season at the Mennaye brought 12 tries and he said: “With me, the open-field stuff comes quite naturally but I have needed to work quite hard on other aspects.
 (Pirates head coach) Ian Davies helped me out.
 We reviewed a lot of games early on and we worked out how I could improve.”

 Phil’s achievements include being selected for the Championship XV that met the Maori All Blacks at Castle Park, Doncaster in November 2012.

 He went on to appear in England's FIRA/AER European GP Sevens Series victories in Lyon and Bucharest before new Head Coach Simon Amor called him up to make a first HSBC Sevens World Series appearance on the Gold Coast last October.
 Phil scored two tries as the side took third place with a 47-0 win over South Africa and he ran in another three in the Dubai event the following month.
-He took his total to ten with one at the Las Vegas event in January this year and two in Wellington the following month and four in Tokyo in March.
+He took his total to 14 with one at the Las Vegas event in January this year, two in Wellington the following month and four in Tokyo in March.